SiTronXD/vkHarmonicsVirtualLights/README.md

 * Ethics in report
 * Double check clamping range for half angle
 * "TODO: fix edge case where normal == viewDir" in tangent space transform
-* Use storage images instead of sampled images
 * Use sinc window to try and avoid ringing artefacts
 * "vkHarmonicsVirtualLights"*
 * Fix barrier order to have RSM, shadow map and pre-depth overlap eachother